This is a detailed review of the Fuji X-T1

 What can I say that hasn’t been said already?
 The Electronic Viewfinder on the X-T1 is outstanding.
-It’s big, bright, and the refresh rate is fantastic in any light.
+It’s big, bright, and the refresh rate is fantastic in all but the lowest of light.

 The EVF has 2 modes in autofocus and 3 in manual.
 The key difference is the focus distance scale is overlaid on the image in “Full,” rather than appearing below the image in “Normal.”
 It’s so unobtrusive, I had to cycle between the two modes a couple times to see what was happening aside from the preview getting smaller in Normal.

 Eyeglass wearers will definitely appreciate Normal mode as the entire frame is more easily visible without crushing your glasses and face against the camera.
 For those who can get by with diopter adjustments, I’m not sure why they would choose Normal over Full when autofocusing unless there is something critical in the bottom of the frame.

 For the manual focuser, a third “Dual Mode” is available.
 I imagined a second picture being laid over top of the entire full-size frame for a picture in picture effect, but in fact it’s side-by-side pictures.
 You get a reduced picture of the overall scene with a small, zoomed crop of your focus point for focus confirmation.
 It works great.

 One thing that has perhaps slipped past other reviewers is the response time of the live exposure preview.
 In bright conditions, there have been times when I turn my X-E2 on, remove the lens cap, and then wait a brief moment for the live exposure preview to go from totally blown out to something that’s accurate.
 On rare occasions, I’ve been frustrated by this delay.
 With the X-T1, the delay has been reduced.
 This means being able to go from camera off with lens cap on to taking a photograph in even less time.